-Peas – Peas which are known to be nitrogen fixing plants help promote the growth of the tomatoes and many other garden plants.
+Peas – Peas which are known to be nitrogen fixing plants help promote the growth of tomatoes when used for companion planting tomatoes.

 Tobacco – Tobacco being from the nightshade family seems to have a strong capability of drawing aphids, tomato horn worms and many other insect pests away from your tomato plants.